-The criminal court process usually begins with an arrest, followed by booking, bail, an indictment, advisement, arraignment, preliminary hearing, pretrial conference, motions, jury trial, and sentencing.
+The criminal court process usually begins with an arrest, followed by booking, bail, an indictment, advisement, arraignment, preliminary hearing, pretrial conference, motions, disposition hearing, jury trial, and sentencing.
 After trial, a criminal case can be subject to post-trial motions or appeals.
 With a plea bargain, the criminal court process can be over in a matter of weeks.
 However, taking a case all the way through trial and appeals can take months or even years.

 In this article, our Colorado criminal defense lawyers will address:

 - 1. What Happens After an Arrest in Colorado?

 - 2. Will I Get Out on Bail or Bond?

 - 3. What Will Happen at My Arraignment?

 - 5. Should I Accept a Plea Deal?

 - 6. Will My Case Go To a Jury Trial?